 Senior Theatre Capstone

-Performance and Production Practicum I - VI
+Performance and Production Practicum I - IV

 Tori brings a strong and committed voice for all arts education.
 Currently, Tori heads up the Theatre Education program and teaches performance classes and first-year classes in the CHLC.
 Tori serves the Department as a director, choreographer, music director, and private vocal coach.